Netherlands

 Head Office Tax system proposal

-The Head Office Tax system proposal aims to mitigate the compliance challenges that SMEs face in the EU.
-The optional system would allow permanent establishments in the EU to compute their profits according to the rules of the head office state.
-Moreover, it would create a one-stop-shop in the head office state for filling, assessment and collection of tax.
+The Head Office Tax system proposal aims to mitigate the compliance challenges that small and medium-sized enterprises (SMEs) face in the European Union.
+The optional system would allow permanent establishments (PEs) in the European Union to compute their profits according to the rules of the head office state.
+Moreover, it would create a one-stop-shop in the head office state for filling, assessment, and collection of tax.

-The Dutch government supports the Commission's aim to assist SMEs but raises concerns about the proposal’s effectiveness and scope, including the sidelining of Dutch policy when the Netherlands is the permanent establishment state.
+The Dutch government supports the Commission's aim to assist SMEs but raises concerns about the proposal’s effectiveness and scope, including the sidelining of Dutch policy when the Netherlands is the PE state.

 Loss relief